Consent: A guide for Canadian physicians

 Notes in the medical record

-A signed consent form has undoubted evidentiary value and is a specific legal requirement in many situations.
+A signed consent form has undoubted evidentiary value and may be required in some situations.
 However, when an informed consent is called into question, a physician's note on the record may be of equal or even greater usefulness for defence purposes.
 Courts rely heavily on progress notes if it is clear they were made contemporaneously with the events they record.

 At the time when consent explanations are given it is a relatively simple matter for the physician to note briefly some of the significant points raised in conversation with the patient.
 Such notations, particularly if they identify questions or special concerns expressed by the patient, can serve to validate the consent process better than any other documentation.